deirf/libumberlog/README.rst

 Requirements
 ------------

-Apart from the autotools, a C compiler, and `json\-c`_, there are no other hard dependencies when building, except for a sufficiently modern system.
+Apart from the autotools, a C compiler, and `json\-c`_ (for the test suite), there are no other hard dependencies when building, except for a sufficiently modern system.

 .. _json\-c: http://oss.metaparadigm.com/json-c/